Log to log-log crossover of entanglement in $(1+1)-$ dimensional massive scalar field

 On tracing out more oscillators, the subsystem-dependent term will no longer be suppressed.
 In this case, we analyzed the scaling symmetry associated with the transformations $a\to\eta a$ and $m_f\to\eta^{-1}m_f$ that left the entropy invariant.
 In earlier work, we argued that this symmetry caused the zero-mode divergence arising from $a\to0$ or $m_f\to0$ to be indistinguishable when confining ourselves to the subsystem-dependent term.
 However, with the inclusion of log/$\log-\log$ terms that depend on full-system parameters, we see that the speed of divergence may be different for the limits $a\to 0$ and $m_f\to0$ in special cases.
 This suggests that the scaling symmetry mentioned above may be broken for certain limits of the system parameters.
 This is an interesting problem which we hope to address in later work.

 We analytically proved the existence of the crossover that we saw in the entanglement spectrum.
 While the entanglement gap asymptotically closed in the limit of $\Lambda\to0$, we showed that the parameter that ultimately decided this crossover is $\zeta$, which depends on both system size $N$, and the rescaled scalar field mass $\Lambda=a^2m_f^2$.
 Suppose we fix $N$ for the system to be very large; we see that the crossover occurs in the region $\Lambda\sim N^{-2}$.
 On decreasing $\Lambda$ below this threshold, we see that the leading order term picks up from a slower $\log-\log$ behavior to a faster $\log$ behavior for NBC and PBC.
 We identify this to be the region where the entanglement gap begins to close, wherein the first two levels of entanglement spectra approach degeneracy.
-We also note that below this threshold, the results of all three boundary conditions coincide.
+We also note that above this threshold, the entropy of all three boundary conditions coincide whereas it is boundary dependent below this threshold.
 As we look at larger $N$ values, the threshold value of $\Lambda$ becomes smaller.